Contracts on the California Bar Exam

 - Offer: An offer is a manifestation of intent to enter into a contract.
 An offer generally identifies the parties and contains a price and quantity.

-- The parol evidence rule has been tested occasionally: The parol evidence rule is an issue when a party is trying to add a term from preliminary negotiations (or a contemporaneous oral term) to a final (integrated) written agreement.
+- The parol evidence rule: The parol evidence rule is an issue when a party is trying to add a term from preliminary negotiations (or a contemporaneous oral term) to a final (integrated) written agreement.
 If the writing is a complete integration, no terms will be admitted.
 If it is a partial integration, consistent terms will be admitted.

-By being familiar with the most highly tested topics, you will maximize your chance to get the most points if Contracts is tested!
+By being familiar with the most highly tested topics, you will maximize your chance of receiving the most points if Contracts is tested!

-The best way to get good at Contracts issues is to practice Contracts essays.
-This will get you acquainted with the highly tested issues and you will be able to see how they are actually tested on the California Bar Exam.
+The best way to prepare Contracts issues for the California Bar Exam is to practice Contracts essays.
+This will acquaint with the highly tested issues and allow you to see how these issues are tested on the California Bar Exam.
 You will feel more confident and comfortable walking into the California Bar Exam if you have some practice under your belt!

 Here are a few essay questions with student answers that we recommend you practice to get exposed to some highly tested topics in Contracts essay questions: